HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ### Setting up source and background extraction regions

-To define exactly where we want to extract events from to build our data products, we will construct 'region files' in the commonly-used 'DS9' format.
+To define exactly where we want to extract events from to build our data products, we will construct 'region files' in the commonly used 'DS9' format.

 In this demonstration we will not provide guidance on how to choose particular source/background regions for your science case, or give detailed information